The-Marcy-Lab-School/7-0-0-intro-react/README.md

 </details><br>

-The `props` parameter will _always_ be passed as an object (even if it is empty) so it is often destructured immediately within the parameter list:
+The `props` parameter will _always_ be passed as an object (even if it is empty) so it is often destructured immediately in the signature:

 ```jsx
 const NameHeader = ({ name }) => {